Trustless-Work/Product/USDC Cross-Chain.md

 ## Next Steps
 Upon acceptance:
-- I will Design architecture diagrams to illustrate blockchain-specific workflows.
+- If required, I will Design architecture diagrams to illustrate blockchain-specific workflows.